A box plot (also called a box and whisker plot) shows data using the middle value of the data and the quartiles, or 25% divisions of the data.

 7, 3, 14, 9, 7, 8, 12.

-If your job is to compare the annual snowfall between two ski resorts for the past 50 years, you would need a way to summarize all the data.
+For example, if your job is to compare the annual snowfall between two ski resorts for the past 50 years, you would need a way to summarize all the data.
 A box plot displays the range and distribution of data along a number line.

 How to make a box plot from a set of data?